Submitting & Proofing Your Book

 Submitting the yearbook does not mean the yearbook will go straight to the printing presses!
 It is a multi-step process designed to ensure best possible results when the book does go to print.

 Step 1: Book Submission

-Only an Editor-in-Chief can submit the yearbook to the publisher.
+Only a School Adviser may submit the yearbook to the publisher.